 - Paper & Cardboard Products:

-- Examples: Newspaper, wrapping paper (remove bows, etc.), magazines, junk mail and advertisements, notebook and computer paper, stationery, envelopes, telephone directories, brown paper bags, corrugated cardboard (cut into 3-foot squares or smaller), cereal/tissue/clothing boxes, frozen food packages, boxes for soda and beer
+- Examples: Newspaper, wrapping paper (remove bows, etc.), magazines, junk mail and advertisements, notebook and computer paper, stationery, envelopes, telephone directories, brown paper bags, corrugated cardboard (cut into 3-foot squares or smaller), cereal/tissue/clothing boxes, frozen food packages, boxes for soda/beer, boxed soup cartons, milk cartons, orange juice cartons

 - Metal Products: